LATEST ISLAND NEWS

 Make sure to check out the work of our Summer Intern, Laynie Moran: https://drive.google.com/file/d/1Icou_b_u1USeb3TFeVKnY4EYaAzmo-iZ/view?usp=sharing

 Hat Island, WE CAN DO THIS!

 Welcome to the Hat Island Community Web Site!
 This is where you’ll find lots of information about living and vacationing on Hat Island.
 If you’re just visiting, check out the menu across the top for details on renting and buying Hat Island property, job openings, and how to contact the island manager for more details.
-If you’re already a resident or property owner, drop down the Member Area menu for topics of interest specifically for you.
+If you’re already a resident or property owner, drop down the Community Info menu for topics of interest specifically for you.
 Hat Island is a hidden gem in the Pacific Northwest – come check us out!

 Links of Interest